mirahazall/sit737-2025-prac4c/README.md

 - The server will run on http://localhost:3000 by default.

-API Endpoints to Perform Arithmetic Operations
+API EENDPOINTS TO PERFORM ARITHMETIC OPERATIONS:
 - POST /add, /subtract, /multiply, /divide, /exponentiate, /modulo, /square-root

 - Request Body: